 CORS is implemented in web browsers to control and manage how web pages from one domain can interact with resources hosted on another domain.

 When a web page loaded from one origin (domain) tries to make a request to a different origin, the browser enforces the same-origin policy by default, which prevents most cross-origin requests.

 However, there are valid scenarios where cross-origin communication is necessary, such as fetching data from APIs or loading resources like fonts and scripts from other domains.

 CORS allows server owners to specify which origins are permitted to access their resources through HTTP headers.

 By default, Traefik Hub ships with a couple of default CORS policies to allow users to try out API requests in the API Portal.

-If you don't set up CORS for APIs, Traefik Hub will automatically apply these.
+If you don't set up custom CORS configuration for your APIs, Traefik Hub will automatically apply these.

 Please check the default CORS policies below!

 Traefik Hub applies the following default CORS settings when you don't set custom ones:

 ||The header is used by servers to inform clients with respect to whether they can share the HTTP response via HTTP requests with another origin.||Docs on MDN||